Edward Christian-Hare attends St David’s Hall to review Landscapes, a musical journey by the Royal Welsh College Symphony Orchestra.

 Boulanger’s D’un Soir triste (Of a sad evening) was from quite a different world.
 Jones brought out the rich cello writing against a background of conflicting sound, and the cello solos were refreshing after the violence of Landscapes.
 In its voyage from sadness to consolation, the piece ended with a semi-triumphant crescendo.

 Lastly came the vast expanse of Vaughan Williams’s ‘Pastoral’ Symphony, completed in 1922.
 Inspired by a bugler that Vaughan Williams himself heard on the Western Front, this piece is often seen as an elegy on the Great War.
 On the whole, it was performed admirably.
 Among the least performed of the Vaughan Williams symphonies, it can be tricky to intuitively develop an approach to the score.
 Again, this problem would have been alleviated had the orchestral leader led.

 A concert of various landscapes, then, all striking in different ways.
-The Royal Welsh College Symphony Orchestra are on good form, and should aim to develop this through different repertoire in the near future.
+The Royal Welsh College Symphony Orchestra are in good form and should aim to develop this through different repertoire in the near future.